-12 Most Common Kinds of Weeds (and How to Remove Them)
+12 Types of Grass and Garden Weeds (and How to Remove Them)

 Grab your sprayers or herbicides, or be ready to tackle by hand some of the peskiest and most persistent lawn and garden weeds.